 This happens if you haven’t cooked the pastry cream properly.
 This recipe makes a pastry cream that is spreadable and pipeable, but it’s not stiff enough to hold its shape.
 If you did want a stiffer and thicker vanilla pastry cream, you can increase the amount of cornstarch.

 This happens if the pastry cream was cooked at too high of a heat and it curdled at some point.
 Even though you whisked the mixture to break down the curdled egg, and passed it through a sieve, some of the curdled egg is still there.
 It has dispersed through the custard making it feel grainy.
-Unfortunately, there is no fix for this and needs to be made again.
+Unfortunately, there is no fix for this and it needs to be made again.

 Storing pastry cream